Regina S. Baker, Assistant Professor of Sociology, is collaborating on a New National Science Foundation Funded Grant

 W.E.B.
 Du Bois, Erving Goffman, Dorothy Swaine Thomas, and E. Digby Baltzell all broke new sociological ground while working at the University of Pennsylvania.
 As one of the oldest departments of sociology in the country, Penn Sociology continues its tradition of excellence with twenty-plus award-winning, distinguished faculty recognized for their scholarly achievements and leadership in the field.

-Penn Sociology Colloquium Series: Jason Ferguson, Assistant Professor of Sociology - University of California, Los Angeles
+Penn Sociology Colloquium Series: Kimberly Hoang, Associate Professor of Sociology, The University of Chicago

 Juggling Bioethics and Ethnography